DIDSR/DIDSR-TiGER/Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181014921-c9c09afb-bd66-4140-a465-3b9eaf2fd41f.png)

 We developed a 3-class segmentation model using a U-Net model with InceptionV3 as backend.
-The following library is used to train the segmentatio model:
+The following library is used to train the segmentation model:

 https://github.com/qubvel/segmentation_models